Monster CEO open to selling all or part of company

 'ANYTHING'S FOR SALE'

-In afternoon trading on Thursday, the stock was up 1.7 percent at $9.46, its highest since October.
-At that price, Monster has a market capitalization of about $1.1 billion.
+In afternoon trading on Thursday, the stock was up 1.7 percent at $9.46 (5.98 pounds), its highest since October.
+At that price, Monster has a market capitalization of about $1.1 billion (695.1 million pounds).

 "At a certain price, anything's for sale," Iannuzzi said.
 But it would have to be compelling and it would have to make sense to Monster as a whole.
 This is not just about raising money."